 Corticosteroids (for short-term, but not maintenance treatment) to help reduce inflammation

 Antibiotics to fight bacteria, if there are infectious complications

 Certain foods can worsen symptoms.
 You may need to change what you eat.
 Avoid any food that makes your symptoms worse.
 These foods vary from person to person.
 But high-fiber foods (such as fresh vegetables) and high-fat foods (such as dairy products and red meat) cause symptoms in many people.
 Keep track of foods that cause you problems.

 To a lesser degree, stress may possibly worsen symptoms.
 Reducing stress may help.
-Techniques like relaxation exercises, meditation, and deep breathing can help you control stress.
-Your health care provider may be able to tell you more about these.
+Techniques like relaxation exercises, medicine, and deep breathing can help you control stress.
+Your healthcare provider may be able to tell you more about these.

-Surgery may help control Crohn’s, relieving digestive tract symptoms.
+Surgery may help control Crohn's, relieving digestive tract symptoms.
 Surgery can remove a severely affected part of the digestive tract.
-If this is an option for you, your doctor can give you more information.
+If this is a choice for you, your healthcare provider can give you more information.
 Keep in mind that surgery is not a cure for Crohn's.
-You will need to continue to closely follow up with your doctor after surgery for further treatment and testing recommendations.
+You will need to continue to closely follow up with your healthcare provider after surgery for more treatment and testing recommendations

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR